 Day 8Say "Arrivederci, Lago di Garda", today, as you board the coach and the transfer back to the airport to catch your flight home.
 Back to top

 Hotel transfer timesThe transfer time to Lake Garda is approximately three hours from Milan and Venice airports, two hours from Bergamo and one hour from Verona Airport.

 Special requirementsIf you have notified us of any special requirements, please check that they have been noted and acknowledged.
 This is especially important with any dietary needs you may have.

 Combining hotel transfersWe sometimes need to combine transfers to and from your hotel.
 We always try to keep any wait to a minimum, but you may be asked to wait at the airport for up to an hour, while other incoming flights arrive, before the transfer to your hotel.
 Similarly, we may need to transfer you back to the airport up to three hours before your flight home departs.

 Meals in ItalyGuests on half-board arrangements will typically (although some hotels are now moving towards buffet-style evening meals) be served a three-course evening meal, and can expect a first course of traditional pasta or soup, a main meat or fish course accompanied by one or two types of vegetable, and a simple dessert of fruit, cake or Italian ice cream.
 Breakfasts will usually consist of bread rolls, jam, cereal, ham, cheese, fruit juice, tea and coffee.
-Menus will vary from hotel to hotel, but choice will be more limited than in a normal restaurant.
+Menus will vary from hotel to hotel, but choice may be more limited than in a normal restaurant.
 In some instances, individual guests who have booked with the hotel independently may be offered a different menu from those who are staying at the hotel as part of a package tour.